Try changing HPET settings to improve your PC's performance

 Different timers may be used depending on which operating system you have installed on your PC, and tweaking the timers may improve the overall performance of your PC as a result.
 This is mostly useful for gaming related activities and other real-time activities that benefit from additional resources.

-The first thing that you need to find out is if HPET is supported by your system.
+The first thing that you need to find out is if HPET is supported by a computer system.
 You need to go into the BIOS or UEFI setup during boot to find out.

 Enabling or disabling the timer in BIOS is only one part of the change that you have to make though.
 Windows may use different timers as said earlier even if the HPET timer is enabled in the BIOS.

 You need to run the following commands on the command line in Windows to enable or disable the exclusive use of the HPET timer.